 for His Personal Benefit

 Greenbelt, Maryland - U.S. District Judge George L. Russell III, sentenced Alphonso Tillman, age 44, of Fort Washington, Maryland today to two years in prison, followed by three years of supervised release, for failing to account for and pay over employment taxes.
 Judge Russell also ordered Tillman to pay restitution of $2,205,991.40.

-The guilty plea was announced by United States Attorney for the District of Maryland Rod J. Rosenstein and Special Agent in Charge Rick A. Raven of the Internal Revenue Service - Criminal Investigation, Washington, D.C.
+The sentence was announced by United States Attorney for the District of Maryland Rod J. Rosenstein and Acting Special Agent in Charge Sheila Olander of the Internal Revenue Service - Criminal Investigation, Washington, D.C.
 Field Office.

-“Using monies withheld from your employees’ compensation for personal gain is reckless,” said Rick A Raven, Special Agent in Charge, IRS Criminal Investigation, Washington DC Field Office.
+“Using money withheld from your employees’ compensation for personal gain is reckless,” said Sheila Olander, Acting Special Agent in Charge, IRS Criminal Investigation, Washington DC Field Office.
 “Business owners are responsible to withhold and pay over income taxes from their employees’ compensation to the IRS.
-Failing to do so is a serious offense for which Mr. Tillman is being held accountable.”
+Today’s sentencing shows failing to do so is a serious offense to which Mr. Tillman is being held accountable.”